jsanda/cassandra-k8s-operator-sig/design-proposals/topology.md

 The purpose of this document is to identify and define data types that are needed for specifying a Cassandra cluster's topology.

 # Racks
+A `Rack` maps directly to a Cassandra rack.
+A Cassandra rack is a logical grouping of C* nodes that can be co-located within a zone.
+Cassandra designates replicas across racks.

+A `Rack` object should minimally be expressive enough to pin C* pods to a specific zone.

 All four operator have a well-defined type for racks.
 A `Rack` object should provide the ability to do the following for the Cassandra nodes that constitute a rack:

 * Constrain C* pods to be scheduled to a specific zone